€97 Find Cheap Flights from Dublin to Canada

 The average price of all round-trip flights from Dublin to Canada clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Canada, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
+When flying from Dublin to Canada, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
 For your return to Dublin, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Dublin to Canada?